mrowe/clj-aws-ec2/README.md

 Java SDK and borrowing heavily from James Reeves's [clj-aws-s3][] library.

-Currently the library supports functions to create, list, stop and start EC2 instances, and to list AMI images.
+This is a very early development version.
+Currently the library only supports functions to list/describe EC2 reservations and instances.

 [clj-aws-s3]: https://github.com/weavejester/clj-aws-s3